WPGC People:

 He went on a vacation to Mexico one year and brought me a beautiful silver gift back from his trip.
 In all of my years in broadcasting, nobody before and nobody since has ever been so thoughtful.
 He was a real pioneer.
 He was a good friend back in the '60's.
 I send my condolences to his family and my thanks to God for knowing - and have the chance to work with - such a great, great man.

-Charlie Schue held the distinction of having worked in both Programming & Sales while at WPGC.
+Charlie Shoe held the distinction of having worked in both Programming & Sales while at WPGC.
 He was named PD in 1968 when 'Cousin' Warren Duffy left for WMEX / Boston .
 In 1969, he gave up the programming reigns to 'big' Wilson and moved into Sales.
-Today he does the morning show at WCVU in Punta Gorda, Florida.
+Charlie passed away on 12/21/15.

 What a great website!
 Another radio friend of mine brought it to my attention.
 How great to see and hear about the guys I worked with from '68 to '71 at the 'PIG.
 But talking about being out of it...I had no idea about Jim Collins.
 He was a great guy.
 Really sorry to hear that news.